pierrz/blockchain-assignment/README.md

 ### Installation
 - Create the `.env` based on the provided [`.env.example`](.env.example)
-- Tweak `src/config/production.json`(src/config/production.json) to decide which Typescript components will be running (import, realtime, APIs).
+- Tweak the `src/config/*.json`(src/config) files to decide which Typescript components will be running (import, realtime, APIs).
 - If using the "import" mode, you have to put your source `.tar.gz` data in `$DATA_DIR` (Cf. `.env`)

 <br>